-Some people think that diabetics should avoid too many eggs, but recent research suggests that eating eggs as part of a healthy diet has no detrimental effect on the health of people with type 2 diabetes.
+It’s sometimes thought that people with diabetes should avoid too many eggs, but overall recent research suggests that eating eggs as part of a healthy diet has no detrimental effect on the health of people with type 2 diabetes.

 Some early research appeared to show that eating more than 7 eggs a week might increase heart disease risk in people with diabetes.
 It is probable that this apparent association arises because in the past eggs were most often eaten as part of unhealthy dietary patterns, alongside foods that are high in saturated fat (such as sausages or bacon) and as part of an unhealthy lifestyles.